 To reduce the workload, you might want to use report templates; students complete the templates during the laboratory session.
 You can have tutors mark some sections of the template to provide immediate feedback to the students, then leave time for students to complete interpretive and evaluative writing assessment tasks, in which they, for example, synthesise key findings from an experiment and relate them to published results.

 Teach lab report preparation skills explicitly, and provide opportunities for practice.
-Use available resources such as the WRISE (Write Reports in Science and Engineering) website, and incorporate the structured development of students' communication competence as an explicit component of assessment tasks and marking criteria.
+Use available resources and incorporate the structured development of students' communication competence as an explicit component of assessment tasks and marking criteria.
 Give clear instructions about the assessment task, along with explicit assessment criteria and unambiguous guidelines so that students know where to focus their efforts.

 In laboratory reports, sometimes students report on methods they did not implement, or results they did not obtain.
 Address ethical issues as a central part of scientific enquiry, and ensure that assessment processes align with them.
 For example, an assessment exercise might require students to add a personal reflection on any ethical dilemmas they faced in carrying out their laboratory work and preparing their report.